WUSD COVID-19 Health and Safety

 - Staying out of crowded places and avoiding mass gatherings

 Close Contact: refers to a person who may have been exposed to someone who tested positive for COVID-19.
 A close contact should be asked to self-quarantine for 14 days at home.
-According to the Fresno County Department of Public Health, to be considered a close contact, a person needs to be within six feet of a COVID-19 positive person, unmasked, for 15 minutes or more.
+According to the Fresno County Department of Public Health, to be considered a close contact, a person needs to be within six feet of a COVID-19 positive person for 15 minutes or more in a 24 hour period.
 A contact tracer, clinic or hospital staff, or the Fresno County Department of Public Health will contact someone considered a close contact once that determination has been made.

 BEST PRACTICES FOR SOCIAL DISTANCING